jku-isse/ecco/service/src/main/java/at/jku/isse/ecco/mining/CONSTRAINT_MINING_DESIGN.md

    first end-to-end run showed "0 accepted total" despite having just accepted one.

+## Surplus-module suppression (done, production) + the surplus-noise root cause (characterized, fix validated, not yet wired)

+A second, closely related feature built on the same `FeatureModelFormula` machinery, not otherwise described in this doc: **`SurplusModuleSuppressor`** (`service/.../mining/SurplusModuleSuppressor.java`, wired into `EccoService.compose()` since `ce32c243`, default on).
+Where minimization above rewrites a presence condition, this instead takes `Checkout`'s already-computed `getSurplusModules()` map and removes any entry *provably entailed* by (accepted feature model AND the modules already known to be desired) — non-actionable noise, not a real gap. `getMissing()` is never touched by this or anything below: a genuinely missing module means content doesn't exist anywhere in the repository, unconditionally real regardless of feature model (see "MISSING as a feature-interaction signal" below).

+**Bug found and fixed in `SurplusModuleSuppressor` itself**: `suppressEntailed()` built `known = revisionAwareFeatureModel AND desiredFacts` and trusted one-directional SAT entailment against it (`Entailment.entails`) without ever checking `known` was satisfiable first.
+Whenever a checkout's desired modules conflicted with an accepted constraint — easy to trigger, confirmed at real x8 scale where 40/40 sampled novel intensional configurations hit this — `known` became contradictory, and classical logic made it vacuously "entail" *every* surplus candidate (ex falso quodlibet), wiping the entire surplus report (106,009 entries → 0) regardless of whether any entry had a real logical connection to the conflict.
+Fixed with a satisfiability guard before the entailment loop; if UNSAT, suppression is skipped entirely (same conservative fallback already used for an individually-unprovable entry).
+Repro:
+`SurplusModuleSuppressorUnsatPremisesBugTest.java`.

+**Root cause of surplus noise more broadly** (why even *constraint-respecting* intensional checkouts produced huge surplus counts with nothing suppressible): an un-minimized module lattice, unrelated to the accepted feature model at all. `Association.Op#computeLikelyCondition()` (`base/.../core/Association.java:95-113`) selects, from every `Module` an association has ever co-occurred with, every one that (a) was present in every commit where the association was present and (b) globally always implied the association's presence — correctly proving *sufficiency*, never checking *minimality*.
+The candidate modules it selects from are generated at **commit time** by `Repository.Op#addConfigurationModules()` (`base/.../repository/Repository.java:274-379`): the full powerset of (selected positive features) × (every other feature in the repo, as negative), bounded by `getMaxOrder()` (default 2 — `SerRepository .DEFAULT_MAX_ORDER`, `ecco.properties`' `default.max.order`).
+So an association accumulates, across its commit history, every combination of *other* features that merely happened to stay constant (e.g. always-absent) so far — not just the minimal necessary term. `Module.getOrder()` (the `d^N` prefix in `toString()`) is literal-count minus one, purely a derived display label; nothing is lost by not carrying it into `Term` — `absorb()`'s own `subsumes()` recomputes the equivalent size from `Term`'s own fields.
+Also
+confirmed: `Condition#getType()` (AND/OR) is not the real combination semantics — `Condition#holds()` returns true the moment *any* stored module-revision entry holds, unconditionally of type (already noted in `ModuleConditionBridge`'s doc comment); every association's real condition is a plain OR-of-ANDs (DNF), exactly `PresenceConditionMinimizer`'s shape.

+**Fix validated, not yet wired**: `absorb()` — no feature model needed, the same syntactic `X + XY = X` pass already used inside `minimize()` — collapses this cleanly.
+Real x8 (445MB, 9426 artifacts, 63 associations): whole-repo pass, **42,070 → 96 total module-terms**; the single largest association (`1a0d2078-92aa-437d-8840-c1110aa975cd`, 18,287 raw terms) is the exact one that motivated the absorption pre-pass inside `minimize()` in the first place (same real bloat, reachable via a second code path, same fix).
+A 10-novel-combo checkout sweep: **26,039 total surplus entries, 0 survive absorption** — 100% eliminated, all confirmed non-actionable lattice noise.

+**Revision-aware bridge added**: `compose()`'s surplus loop operates on revision-exact `ModuleRevision`s, but `toTerms(Condition)` is feature-name-level only (same scope limit as the rest of this feature) and would conflate different revisions of the same feature under absorption.
+Added `ModuleConditionBridge.toRevisionTerms(Condition)` (committed), one `Term` per `ModuleRevision` across every `Module` in a condition, using the same revision-exact-positive / plain-feature-name-negative encoding as the existing single-revision `toRevisionTerm()`.
+Verified: unit tests (`ModuleConditionBridgeTest.java`) confirm a redundant same-revision superset gets absorbed while a genuinely different revision of the same feature survives independently, never cross-contaminated; a real-x8 consistency check (x8 has zero multi-revision features) showed `toRevisionTerms()`+`absorb()` reproduces the *exact* same reduction as `toTerms()`+`absorb()` (42,070 → 96, both), confirming correctness where revisions don't matter as a precondition for trusting it where they do.

+**Safety analysis for wiring this into `compose()`'s surplus loop (`Repository.java:688-703`), read-time, scoped locally** (not yet done):
+- Tree-preserving by construction: `selectedAssociations` (what actually gets composed) is computed earlier and separately, via `association.computeCondition().holds(configuration)` — the full raw disjunction. `X + XY = X` is a tautology, true in every configuration, so nothing about absorption can change what holds().
+- No new false positives: checked the `desiredModules` asymmetry risk directly — `getOrphanedConfigurationModules()` builds the full powerset up to the same `getMaxOrder()` cap, always including order-0 (minimal) entries first, so an absorbed minimal candidate always finds its match if one should exist.
+- Scope matters: three real consumers read the *raw*, un-minimized lattice for purposes unrelated to surplus — `ChartsView`'s "modules per order" chart, `FeatureModelTree#computeCoOccurrence()` (infers feature-dependency edges from raw co-occurrence — presence/absence is its actual signal per its own doc comment, not characterized against absorbed data), and `Repository`'s subset-extraction/merge logic (`~921`, `~1235`).
+A fix scoped locally inside `compose()`'s surplus loop (a local term list, never mutating the `Condition`/`Association` object) leaves all three untouched;
+  a write-time fix inside `computeLikelyCondition()` itself would not, and hasn't been investigated against them.
+- Order-cap confidence check: does `maxOrder=2` ever cause a genuine representation failure (a necessary condition needing >3 literals that neither `computeLikelyCondition()` nor its `computeCertainCondition()` fallback can express)?
+Checked directly on real x8: of 63 associations, 62 succeeded via the "likely" method, exactly 1 fell back to "certain", and that fallback always found something — zero total inference failures.
+Not proof every represented condition is the tightest possible one, but no evidence of the cap silently losing information in x8's actual data either.

+**MISSING as a feature-interaction signal** (existing behavior, clarified and verified this session, not changed): per `README.md`, "`.warnings` contains a list of *feature interaction* and uncertain ordering warnings or hints."
+`getMissing()`'s check (`Repository.java:673-680`) walks the same full powerset (`desiredModules`) and flags any combination with no matching `Module`/`ModuleRevision` in the repository at all.
+Verified with a small real `EccoService` repo: `A` and `B` alone, plus `A,B` together with extra "glue" content only present when both are selected.
+Checking out `A,B,C` (a combination nobody had ever committed, since `C` only ever existed alone) reported exactly three MISSING entries — `A+C`, `B+C`, `A+B+C` — the precise new pairwise/triple combinations introduced by adding `C`, while `A+B`'s glue content was correctly still composed (not flagged, since it was already validated).
+Caveat worth keeping in mind: this is a conservative "never validated" signal, not a diagnosis that glue code is *needed* — ECCO has no way to know two features are safely independent without that exact combination having been tried at least once.

 ## Tests (pure core → easy, this is where correctness is pinned)

 `ConstraintMinerTest` (7 tests):